Federated Anonymous Blocklisting across Service Providers and its Application to Group Messaging: Related Work

 Federated identity systems are composed of multiple Service Providers and Identity Providers with which users interact in order to authenticate.
 To provide unlinkability across various Service Providers, users employ different pseudonyms in each of them generated from the user's identity and a value provided by the Service Provider, called \textit{scoped Pseudonyms}.
 In \cite{attr_pseudo}, the pseudonyms are generated from attribute credentials.
 The scheme defined in \cite{bison} also prevents Identity Providers from linking the user's activity by employing blind evaluation.
 These works allow users to be traced in a specific scope but unlinkable between scopes.
 However, there is no mechanism for preventing users blocked in one scope to authenticate in other scopes.

 There have been recent efforts to increase anonymity and privacy in messaging groups while maintaining access control.
-Usually, open standards for end-to-end encryption are employed for these schemes, such as Signal \cite{signal} and Messaging Layer Security \cite{mls}.
+Usually, open standards for E2EE are employed for these schemes, such as Signal \cite{signal} and Messaging Layer Security \cite{mls}.
 The IETF drafts \cite{mimi, mimimi} introduce \textit{metadata minimalisation} groups in which the member's credentials are encrypted and are only accessible to other group members.
 In \cite{aa_cgka}, a scheme for anonymously authenticating in messaging groups using Attribute-Based Credentials and fresh key pairs is defined.
 The authors of \cite{orca} apply Anonymous Blocklisting to protect recipients of sender-anonymous messages.
-Message franking \cite{franking, franking-sealed} is also employed for moderation in end-to-end encrypted messaging.
-However, message franking breaks the confidentiality of end-to-end encryption by allowing moderators to access the contents of reported messages.
+Message franking \cite{franking, franking-sealed} is also employed for moderation in E2EE messaging to allow moderators to identify the original source of a message.